The Banners of the Chiddingly Parish Bonfire Society

 - Unavailable

-2021 – The Society had two supporter badges in this year, the first being a blue boar, affectionally known as the ‘looney tunes’ badge in relation to the opening sequence to the 1930s American cartoon…
+2021 – The Society had two supporter badges in this year, the first being a blue boar.
+It is, affectionally known as the ‘Looney Tunes’ badge given its similarity to the opening sequence of the 1930s American cartoon…

 - Unavailable